arambazamba/ng-adv/labs/lab-02/readme.md

     }
     ```

+## Convert the project to bootstrap and use standalone components

+>Note: You might want to commit your changes between the different steps

-- Convert the project to use standalone components:
+- Convert the project to use standalone components by running the following command two times:

     ```bash
     ng g @angular/core:standalone
     ```

     - On the first run select: Convert all components, directives and pipes to standalone

     - On the second run select: Bootstrap the application using standalone APIs

+- Open `main.ts` and use `Visual Studio Code - Organize Imports` to clean up the imports

+- To add the routing configuration create a new file `routes.ts` and add the following content:

+    ```typescript
+    import { Routes } from '@angular/router';
+    import { HomeComponent } from './home/home.component';
+    import { AboutComponent } from './about/about.component';

+    export const routes: Routes = [
+        { path: "", component: HomeComponent },
+        { path: "food", loadComponent: () => import('./food/food-container/food-container.component').then(m => m.FoodContainerComponent) },
+        { path: "about", component: AboutComponent }
+    ];
+    ```

+- Manually remove the following items:

+food.module.ts